Do Go On - 319 - Vincent Gigante, The Oddfather

 Would you?

-Well, you just won a million dollars.
+You'd just won a million dollars.

 Yes!

-Well, from Meridian, Idaho, I would love to thank Travis Berger.
+I would love to thank Travis Berger.

-Oh, the grave Digger.
+Oh, the Grave Digger.

 Oh!